Lorna Jane Clarkson

-In 2020, the Therapeutic Goods Administration issued fines of approximately $40,000 against the company for alleged unlawful advertising claiming its clothes prevent and protect from infectious diseases, like COVID-19.
-Following a federal court ruling in 2021, the company admitted that Clarkson authorised and approved the misleading promotional material.
+Lorna Jane Clarkson (née Smith, born 24 November 1964) is an Australian entrepreneur, fashion designer, and author.
+In 1989 she founded Lorna Jane, the Australian women’s activewear brand, where she continues to work as Chief Creative Officer.

+Credited with creating the activewear category in Australia, Clarkson has been a public figure in Australian business and wellness culture since the founding of Lorna Jane.
+Clarkson has authored six books on health and wellbeing and since February 2025 has hosted the Never Give Up vodcast.

 Early life

-Clarkson was born Lorna Jane Smith in a small town in Lancashire, England, the younger of two sisters.
-Her mother, Jean Hale, a secretary, raised the girls as a single parent.
+Clarkson was born Lorna Jane Smith in Lancashire, England, the younger of two sisters.
 The family emigrated to Brisbane, Australia, when Lorna was ten years old.
 As a child, she learned ballet, played netball, and was a school cheerleader.
 She attended Springwood State High School, and as a teenager, worked at Mathers shoe store in Woodridge Plaza.
-She wanted to become a journalist after high school, but was discouraged by her mother, so became a dental technician instead.
+She wanted to become a journalist after high school, inspired by Australian journalist Jana Wendt, but deferred her university course by a year and trained instead as a dental therapist.
 While studying dental therapy, Smith began teaching aerobics at night.

 After graduation, she worked for Queensland Health, and was posted to Cairns, where she provided dental care in schools.
-During her time in that city, Smith ran her first marathon, was crowned Miss Cairns, and met her future husband, Bill Clarkson.
+During her time in Cairns, Smith ran her first marathon, was crowned Miss Cairns, and met her future husband, Bill Clarkson.
 Smith continued to teach aerobics before and after work, conducting up to 13 classes per week, with up to 50 or 60 students per class.
 She also worked a third job, baking sugar-free cakes and vegetable frittatas for local cafes.

-Smith started going by the name "Lorna Jane" to distinguish herself from another Lorna with whom she worked at one of her early employers.

 Career

 As a fitness instructor, Smith found a lack of appealing clothes in which to work and started to sew her own.
 She had no formal training in garment production, but had been interested in fashion since a teenager, crocheting bikinis from age 16, customising her clothes from age 18, and from age 21 starting to design and make her own clothes.
 She began by unpicking a favourite swimsuit and used it to make a pattern out of newspaper, providing the basis for her first leotard design.
-Her students liked her outfits, and started requesting that Smith make clothes for them too.
+In her telling, she began making outfits for her students after receiving requests.

 At the age of 24, she returned to Brisbane and continued teaching aerobics, now to classes of hundreds of students.
 She also continued sewing activewear for herself and on request.
-Smith enjoyed producing activewear so much that she decided to give up instructing and make it her full-time occupation.
+In later interviews, Smith described enjoying producing activewear so much that she decided to give up instructing and make it her full-time occupation.
 In 1989, the owner of the gym at which she worked offered her space for a studio above the gym, and also casual work as a receptionist if she needed extra money.
-She remembers the space as squalid, full of cockroach droppings that would be dislodged by the vibrations of people jumping around in the building.
 Her mother lent her money to fund increasing production, and to help her with her rent and costs of living.